sebastianotronto/sebastiano.tronto.net/src/speedcubing/slice-theory/slice-theory.md

 This trick is useful for maximizing cancellations with edge insertions, without memorizing many variations of the same alg.

-## Bonus: 2 slice to solve a 4x case
+## Bonus: 2 slices to solve a 4x case

 This bit is out of scope for this page, but it is still interesting to note.
 If, instead of shortening a "solved slice", you are trying to